Renewed calls for repeat vote in Georgia after critical OSCE observation report

 Lolua’s announcement followed last week’s report from his agency and the Russian FSB — responsible for border security in Abkhazia — that they had intercepted a drone in Bgoura, a village in the Gali district.
 According to Lolua, the drone was operated by a ‘participant in the war in Ukraine on the side of the Ukrainian Armed Forces’, who was residing in Georgia.

-Davit Katsarava, leader of a Georgian vigilante group Anti-Occupation Movement — Power in Unity, quickly confirmed that the downed drone mentioned by Abkhazian authorities was operated by his group, indicating that they were referring to him.
+Davit Katsarava, leader of the Georgian vigilante group Anti-Occupation Movement — Power in Unity, quickly confirmed that the downed drone mentioned by Abkhazian authorities was operated by his group, indicating that they were referring to him.

-Without specifying, Lolua further claimed on Wednesday that ‘some Georgian politicians’ were calling for the maximum mobilisation of the army, and reiterated the possibility of a ‘second front’ being opened in relation to Abkhazia.
+Without specifying, Lolua further claimed on Wednesday that ‘some Georgian politicians’ were calling for maximum mobilisation of the army, and reiterated the possibility of a ‘second front’ being opened in relation to Abkhazia.

 For ease of reading, we choose not to use qualifiers such as ‘de facto’, ‘unrecognised’, or ‘partially recognised’ when discussing institutions or political positions within Abkhazia, Nagorno-Karabakh, and South Ossetia.
 This does not imply a position on their status.